 Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents.

-Filters: One set(s) for each air-handling unit.
+Filters: Provide three (3) sets of unit filters for each air handling unit: (1) for use during construction, (1) for replacement at acceptance and (1) for replacement at the end of warranty.

 Fan Belts: One set(s) for each air-handling unit fan.